mia-platform/documentation/docs/development_suite/identity-and-access-management/group-management.md

 sidebar_label: Manage Groups
 ---

+Mia-Platform Console allows to assign and manage authorization privileges to groups of users at Company level.
+Groups aim at simplify the management a large number of users who have to be assigned the same privileges (e.g. a work team).

+<!--

+ITA version:
 Mia-Platform Console permette di assegnare e gestire privilegi di autorizzazione a gruppi di utenti presenti o meno a livello di Company.
-In questo modo risulta più agevole gestire un grande numero di utenti a cui assegnare gli stessi privilegi (es. work team).
+In questo modo risulta più agevole gestire un grande numero di utenti a cui dover assegnare gli stessi privilegi (es. work team).

-<!--
 Mia-Platform Console enables certain Users to control other identities ability to access resources.
 This grants them ownership over the decision-making process regarding which resources are accessible and at what level of authorization. -->

-I gruppi, cosi come le Identities, possono avere dei ruoli sulle seguenti risorse:
+Groups is considered a type of [Identity](/development_suite/identity-and-access-management/overview.md#identity-and-access-management) to which Users with enough permissions can assign and manage roles on the following resources:

 * Company
 * Project
 * Runtime Environment

 :::note
-To find out more about Roles check out the available [Capabilities](/development_suite/identity-and-access-management/console-levels-and-permission-management.md#users-capabilities-inside-console) that can be assigned to an identity.
+To find out more about Roles management, check out the available [Capabilities](/development_suite/identity-and-access-management/console-levels-and-permission-management.md#users-capabilities-inside-console) that can be assigned to an Identity.
 :::